-Interviewees also confirmed the impression that affected people are generally interested in what happens to their data and are familiar with data protection regimes like General Data Protection Regulation, even if it is not applicable in Ukraine.
-In comparison to other humanitarian operations, humanitarian organisations increasingly received data-related questions and comments but struggled to retrieve all data flows and respond to the request, primarily due to a lack of relevant processes in place.
+Interviewees also confirmed the impression that affected people are generally interested in what happens to their data and are familiar with data protection regimes like GDPR, even if it is not applicable in Ukraine.
+In comparison to other humanitarian organisations increasingly received data-related questions and comments but struggled to retrieve all data flows and respond to the request, primarily due to a lack of relevant processes in place.
 Human capacity is perceived to be comparatively high and reflected in programme quality.